ItalyPaleAle/prvt/README.md

 After downloading the archive for your operating system and architecture, extract it and copy the binary anywhere on your system.

-> The pre-compiled binary is not signed with an Apple developer certificate, and recent versions of macOS will refuse to run it.
+> **Note for macOS:** The pre-compiled binary is not signed with an Apple developer certificate, and recent versions of macOS will refuse to run it.
 You can fix this by running:
 >
 > ```sh
 > # Use the path where you downloaded prvt to
 > xattr -rc /path/to/prvt
 > ```
+>
+> This step is not necessary if you're using Homebrew.

 # Using prvt